stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (yzhu12-stat6250): Why there is no end-of-file condition when you use direct access?
 - Question (meisenbach-stat6250): When would you use this one-to-one merging?
 - Answer (meisenbach-stat6250): When the observations in both datasets are in the same order and the columns are different.
+- Question (dlee117−stat6250): What are the five methods of combining observations from two or more data sets into a new data set?
+- Answer (dlee117-stat6250): They are one-to-one reading, concatenating, appending, interleaving, and match-merging.

 [Course Textbook Chapter 12, Problem 2]